anthdm/go-bpost/README.md

 # go-bpost
-Package to communicate with BPOST web services
+Go client to communicate with BPOST web services